 Where to Buy CBDA Products

-If you want to make your own CBDA tincture with the instructions below, you’re going to need material to work with.
-I am proud to offer 3rd-party lab tested CBD flower available for purchase in my shop.
+If you want to make your own CBDA tincture using the instructions below, you’ll need material.
+I am proud to offer third-party, lab-tested CBD flowers for purchase in my shop.

-If you don’t want to make your own CBDA tincture with the instructions below, CBDA can also be found in a wide variety of products in my shop.
+If you don’t want to make your own CBDA tincture with the instructions below, CBDA is also available in a wide variety of products in my shop.

 My best-selling CBD oil contains 10mg of CBDA, resulting in 0.3mg of CBDA in every 1mL serving and 16.6mg of CBD.